redhat-developer/devspaces-images/devspaces-traefik/docs/content/observability/tracing/haystack.md

 _Optional, Default=empty_

-Specifies the header name that will be used to store the trace ID.
+Sets the header name used to store the trace ID.

 ```yaml tab="File (YAML)"
 tracing: